-But since the virus is airborne (ref 1) and settles in the airways, the way we breathe is also important to highlight.
+But since the virus is spread via the air (ref 1) and settles in the airways, the way we breathe is also important to highlight.
 In a single day, we breathe in as much as 10-20,000 liters of air.
 That is a huge amount, and since one liter weighs 0.1 gram it makes up 10-20 kilos of air, in other words about 10 times more than the amount of food we eat.
 The air contains lots of bacteria, viruses and other particles.
 In just one day, we inhale up to 100 billion of them according to research at the Karolinska Institute in Sweden.

 Face masks may give a false sense of safety

 Using a face mask is a measure that is becoming increasingly popular.
 In China, for example, all residents now receive free face masks.
 Many doctors, however, recommend NOT using a mask, as it simply does not provide effective protection against small airborne particles such as viruses.
 Since it is inconvenient, there is also an increased risk of often touching your face with your hands when correcting the mask.
 Another important consideration is that the most common masks only last for about 3-4 hours before they have to be replaced.